Robert Greenwald: Television and feature film career

 Greenwald moved to Los Angeles in 1972, where he continued working as a theater director at the Mark Taper Forum.
-He later launched a career as a director for television, establishing first Moonlight Productions and then Robert Greenwald Productions (RGP), and began creating theatrical films, television movies, miniseries and documentaries with a distinct social and political sensibility.
+He later launched a career as a director for television, establishing first Moonlight Productions with partner Frank von Zerneck and theater producer Jack Schlissel and then Robert Greenwald Productions (RGP), and began creating theatrical films, television movies, miniseries and documentaries with a distinct social and political sensibility.
 Moonlight Productions was responsible for 34 films, and RGP has brought more than 45 films to audiences worldwide.
 In 1977, Greenwald received his first of three Emmy Award nominations for producing the television movie 21 Hours at Munich about the massacre at the 1972 Olympics, which was nominated for the Primetime Emmy Award for Outstanding Television Movie at the 29th Primetime Emmy Awards.
 His next Emmy nomination came in 1984 at the 37th Primetime Emmy Awards where he was nominated for Outstanding Directing in a Limited Series or a Special for directing The Burning Bed, one of the most-watched television movies of all time.
 Based on a true story, The Burning Bed has been credited as "a turning point in the fight against domestic violence."
 Greenwald also directed theatrical films such as Xanadu (1980), Sweet Hearts Dance (1988), Breaking Up (1997), and Steal This Movie!
 (2000).

 Xanadu received mostly negative reviews.
 The film underperformed at the box office, grossing only $23 million against a reported $20 million budget, a total that was insufficient to offset all related costs and return a profit.
 A double feature of Xanadu and another musical released at about the same time, Can't Stop the Music directed by Nancy Walker, inspired John J. B. Wilson to create the Golden Raspberry Awards (or "Razzies"), an annual event "dishonoring" what is considered the worst in cinema for a given year.
 Xanadu won the first Razzie for Worst Director at the 1st Golden Raspberry Awards and was nominated for six other awards.